xushengyao/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![reverse image][image6]

 To augment the data sat, I also flipped images and angles thinking that this would increase the size of the training set and helping with the left turn bias.
-For example, here is an image that has then been flipped:
+For example, here is an example that has then been flipped:

 ![flipped image][image7]
 ![flipped image][image8]

-Also, I randomly changed the brightness and of the image to
+Also, I changed the brightness and translated (horizontal shift) the image randomly to generated more training sets, which is like the following example:

+![Augmented image][image9]
+![Augmented image][image10]

 I finally randomly shuffled the data set and put 10% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.The final MSE result for training sets and validations sets is shown below:
+I used an adam optimizer so that manually training the learning rate wasn't necessary.
+The final MSE result for training sets and validations sets is shown below:

-![MSE][image9]
+![MSE][image11]